LiamRICE/Projet_Industriel_PriceComparator/README.md

 - links : an array of all the link tags (<a> tags) within the newsletter reprisented as strings

 ### get_link_details(links, callback)
-This function reads an array of link tags and returns each link tag with its relevant source (marked href)
+This function reads an array of link tags and returns each link tag with its relevant source (marked href).
 #### input
 - links : an array of complete link tags reprisented as strings
 - callback : callback function that returns with link_tags